theaji/misc-scripts/README.md

-# Templates
+# Scripts / Templates

-This repo contains scripts and templates used for completing common tasks
+This repo contains reusable script templates, reference files, tools and other learning resources.